avidale/avidale/README.md

 Hi!
-I am __David Dale__, research engineer in natural languae processing. 👋
+I am __David Dale__, research engineer in natural language processing. 👋

 You can read more about me in [Russian](https://daviddale.ru/ru) or [English](https://daviddale.ru/en).

+I am open to collaboration, especially on creating NLP tools (such as machine translation models) for lower-resourced languages.

 Some of my best repos are: